tux-rampage/rampage-php/README.md

 # Setup

-## Manual setup

-1. Grab a copy of this framework and ZF2
-2. Make sure Zend\Loader\AutoloaderFactory is loaded/included, if it is not in your include path
-3. Include rampage.php `require_once 'rampage.php'` (or rampage.phar if using the phar version)

 ## Composer

 1. Add a composer dependency to rampage-php/framework: `php composer.phar require rampage-php/framework`
 2. Run composer.phar install
 3. Include "vendor/autoload.php" as usual.

+## Manual setup

+1. Grab a copy of this framework and ZF2.
+2. Make sure Zend\Loader\AutoloaderFactory is loaded/included, if it is not in your include path.
+3. Include rampage.php: `require_once 'rampage.php'`.

 # Contributing